gocloud1001/netsuite-authorize.net-connect/README.md

 Here's a checklist and grades of things it does and does not do (version 3.1+):
 - [**A+**] Allows for processing of authorizations or authorizations+captures created in an *external webstore like Magento, Shopify, WooCommerce, BigCommerce, etc* inside of NetSuite
 - [**A+**] Allows for direct processing of authorizations or authorizations+captures inside of NetSuite on the appropriate transaction type following native card processing logic
 - [**A+**] Provides VERY ROBUST batch settlement tracking and processing features making daily reconciliations and deposits simple and efficient while also making any discrepancies easy to spot and resolve
 - [**A+**] Storage of card data using Authorize.Net CIM for PCI complaint tokens - no raw card data is preserved
+- [**A+**] Allows multiple NetSuite subsidiaries each with their own Authorize.Net account / payment gateway
 - [**F**] SuiteCommerce will not work with this solution because it is not a Gateway Plugin  (*besides, you should use a decent webstore anyhow - not SuiteCommerce*)
 - [**F**] NetSuite POS will not work with this solution because it is not a Gateway Plugin  (*additionally, should you really be running a product that calls itself a POS?*)
 - [**D**] Customer Center "self pay" has not been tested end to end tested - it can work - but the Customer Center implementation in NetSuite itself is so poor - the user experience is horrific and not suggested